 We are developing a city-wide Arts and Health and Wellbeing Network, in partnership with Leeds City Council and other organisations across Leeds.
 The network aims to connect clinicians and public health bodies with a range of organisations and arts professionals who are engaging in arts and health activities in Leeds.
 It will facilitate discussion between different sectors and enable its members to form collaborative groups in areas of shared interest.

-Clinicians and public health practitioners, people who use arts and health services, their families, researchers who are investigating health and wellbeing through the lens of arts and culture, artists whose practice broadly addresses issues of health and wellbeing, creative and cultural sector professionals and third sector organisations are all invited to sign up to the network.
+Clinicians and public health practitioners, people who use arts and health services, their families, researchers who are investigating health and wellbeing through the lens of arts and culture, artists whose practice broadly addresses issues of health and wellbeing, creative and cultural sector professionals and third sector organisations are all invited to sign up to join.
+Sign up to the network

 In June 2018, over 120 delegates attended the Institutes inaugural Arts & Health symposium.
 Researchers from ten academic schools rubbed intellectual shoulders with artists, creative and cultural sector professionals, public health practitioners and third sector organisations.